Home About Us Events Accommodations Scrapbook Contact Us

 Board Member Bios

 Chairman Ernest A. Taylor is President of Beech Hill Group, Inc. an executive search firm.
-Taylor is a graduate of the University of Tennessee, earned his MBA at Georgia State University and attended Harvard’s Seminar for Directors.
+Taylor is a graduate of the University of Tennessee, earned his MBA at Georgia State University and attended Harvardís Seminar for Directors.
 Following his early banking career, Taylor became an entrepreneur, starting his own executive search firm.
-Over the next twenty years, he was involved in the sale of the company four times, most recently in 1999.
+Over the next twenty years, he was involved in the sale of the company four times.

-Taylor serves on the Advisory Board to the Business School at the University of Tennessee and is a past member of the Board of Trustees of Georgia State University Foundation.
-He is also on the Board of Honduras Outreach and continues strong ties to Georgia Family Council.
+Taylor serves on the board of the Georgia Charter Educational Foundation.
+He and his wife, Jan, Co-chair the Atlanta Committee for the Heritage Foundation.
+He has served on the Advisory Board to the Business School at the University of Tennessee and is a past member of the Board of Trustees of Georgia State University Foundation.

 In 1995, Ernest co-founded Awakening, an annual weekend gathering to promote conservative thought and principles through discussion and fellowship.
-In 2005, Awakening will celebrate its tenth anniversary with hundreds of participants from across the country gathering to discuss the issues of the day.
+In January 2010, Awakening will celebrate its fifteenth anniversary having hosted hundreds of participants from across the country gathering to discuss the issues facing our country.

-Ernest and his wife, Jan, have four children and three grandchildren.
+Ernest and his wife, Jan, have four children and four grandchildren.
 They reside in Newnan, Georgia.

-Kenneth A. Cutshaw serves as the Executive Vice President, General Counsel, Secretary and Chief Compliance Officer of Cajun Operating Company, a private company based in Atlanta, Georgia.
-He manages the legal affairs and is responsible for global expansion of the brand.
+Kenneth A. Cutshaw serves as the Executive Vice President and Chief Legal Officer of Cajun Operating Company, a private company based in Atlanta, Georgia.
+Cajun owns the Restaurant Brand, Churchís Chicken.
+He is President of its UK operations, manages the legal affairs and is responsible for global expansion of the Brand.

-Cutshaw serves or has served on numerous civic and professional organizations including: Council on Foreign Relations; World Trade Center Atlanta; U.S. North African Business Council; and the China Research Center.
-He also represented Vietnam at the 1996 Olympics.
+Cutshaw is also Chairman of the American Council of Young Political Leaders, a non-profit organization that supports political exchanges among countries.
+Cutshaw serves or has served on numerous civic and professional organizations including the Council on Foreign Relations; the World Trade Center Atlanta; and the China Research Center.
+He is a Co-founder and Dean of Georgian American University in Tbilisi, Georgia.

 Mr. Cutshaw received a Master of Laws international studies degree from American University, a J.D. in business law from The University of Tennessee, and a B.A. in public administration from The University of Tennessee.

-Mr. Cutshaw and his wife, Diane Dracos Cutshaw, have three children and reside in Atlanta, Georgia.
+Mr. Cutshaw and his wife, Diane, have three children and reside in Atlanta, Georgia.

 Dr. Whit Ayres is the President of Ayres, McHenry, & Associates, Inc., a national public opinion and public affairs research firm located in Alexandria, Virginia, that provides research and strategic advice for corporations, associations, and Republican candidates for public office.
 Roll Call, a widely-read newspaper on Capitol Hill, called the firm "one of the best in the nation," and the company was selected by the Republican National Committee to conduct its post-election national survey in 2000.